mitre/PQViz/README.md

 for weight-status-category prevalence based on BMI, which can be stratified by age, sex, race and geography.
 PQViz can support the simple output of both PQ (Youth and Teens) and APQ (Adults).
-This notebook supports outputs from CODI-PQ run individually with no coniditons.
+This notebook supports outputs from CODI-PQ run individually with no conditions.

 ### Background